Show more

 ID Verification With Osmond

 The advanced technology is combined with remarkable user-friendliness in Osmond.
-All it takes is placing the document to-be-examined onto the highly-resistant scanning surface for the device to extract its data in less than two seconds.
+All it takes is placing the document to be examined onto the highly resistant scanning surface for the device to extract its data in less than two seconds.
 It can be compared with relevant databases, whether visible, invisible, or coded into an RFID chip/barcode.

 Additionally, Osmond has no problem interpreting documents regardless of language.
 As such, it can immediately detect typos—typical of lesser-quality forgeries—and can immediately tell users if something seems even a bit off.